 Lessons Learned

-An important lesson learned is that when when working with SMEs, it should be double-checked that the cash flow cycle of the company is compatible with the cash flow cycle of EC funded projects so that this does not represent an impediment in participating in the research and innovation activities funded by the EC When managed properly, great synergy can be achieved, with in this case the ability for the rOCCI contextualisation to be used in the SlipStream OCCI connector, with direct and clear benefits in security and flexibility.
+An important lesson learned is that when working with SMEs, it should be double-checked that the cash flow cycle of the company is compatible with the cash flow cycle of EC funded projects so that this does not represent an impediment in participating in the research and innovation activities funded by the EC.
+When managed properly, great synergy can be achieved, with in this case the ability for the rOCCI contextualisation to be used in the SlipStream OCCI connector, with direct and clear benefits in security and flexibility.

 Was the Project managed appropriately?